IhateCreatingUserNames2/AuraX/readme.md

 - It has bugs,
 - It was not totally tested because i do not have good hardware nor budget.
 - The requeriments file may be missing libs,
 - Most of the Comments/Functions are in Portuguese My native Language.
+- This Project is based on the Dynamic Vector Steering: The Neuro-Symbolic Convergence in Artificial Agency  : https://claude.ai/public/artifacts/7efcd0d1-3548-4403-8612-a3a5031eb7ea